 The third wave is the craft coffee revolution, which has been sparked by specialty coffee shops all over the country (Blue Bottle, Stumptown, Intelligentsia, La Colombe).
 Currently, the third wave is riding unprecedented popularity.

-Currently, the third wave is also doing a number on my wallet (over six bucks a pop, with tip).
+Currently, the third wave is also doing a number on my wallet (over six bucks a pop with tip, sometimes more).

 Some people claim we’re experiencing a fourth wave because of advancements in roasting methods, brewing methods, and DIY methods.
 But I’m still riding the third wave, especially since Cafe Grumpy opened in Grand Central Station.

 In my opinion, an extreme benefit of caffeine revolves around athletic performance.
 Many fitness professionals will tell you the same thing.
 To further explain, I’m just too lazy to go to the gym sometimes.
 But if I down a caffeinated beverage, I just can’t sit around and do nothing.

 From there, if I participate in a cardio workout, I can use the energy boost to my advantage.
 In an hour or so, the caffeine levels out and better yet, the workout is finished.